matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-on-macos/install-on-macos-method1.md

 !!! info
     If you need to switch branches and launch it again after building on a specific branch, a panic will appear after running, and you will need to clean up the data file directory.
 See [Installation and Deployment Frequently Asked Questions](../../FAQs/deployment-faqs.md) for solutions.
+    The MatrixOne version 0.8.0 is compatible with the storage format of older versions.
+If you use version 0.8.0 or a higher version, there is no need to clean the data file directory when switching to other branches and buildings.

 ## Step 5: Connect to standalone MatrixOne